quipucords/yupana/README.md

     ```

 5. Look at the yupana logs to follow the report processing to completion.

+### Using Prometheus & Grafana

+Once all of the services have been brought up you can view the running Prometheus server at [http://localhost:9090](http://localhost:9090).
+Here, you can execute queries by typing in the name of the metric you want and pressing the `execute` button.
+You can also view the target that we are monitoring (our metrics endpoint) and the configuration of the Prometheus server.

+In order to visualize the metrics that we are collecting, log in to Grafana at [http://localhost:3000](http://localhost:3000).
+The username is `admin` and the password is `secret`.
+Once you are logged in, click on `Create your first data source`, and select `Prometheus`.
+Leave all ofthe defaults, but enter `http://docker.for.mac.localhost:9090` into the field for the url.
+Scroll down and click `Save & Test`.

+Now you can import our development dashboard.
+Click on the `+` in the lefthand toolbar and select `Import`.
+Next, select `Upload .json file`.
+Now, import [yupana-grafana.json](https://github.com/quipucords/yupana/blob/master/scripts/config/yupana-grafana.json).
+Next click `Import`.

 ### Bringing down yupana and all services
 To bring down all services run: